casey/just/README.md

 `just` can be installed on GitHub Actions in a few ways.

-Using package managers pre-installed on GitHub Actions runners on MacOS with `brew install just`, and on Windows with `choco install just`.
+Using package managers pre-installed on GitHub Actions runners on macOS with `brew install just`, and on Windows with `choco install just`.

 With [extractions/setup-just](https://github.com/extractions/setup-just):